safizn/cs736-measurement-project/phoenix/README.md

 Furthermore I tried to max out the thread priority but the lab computers wouldn't let me
 > TODO: probably superfluous information

+The CPU has "invariant TSC" feature which prevents frequency fluctuations from messing up our measurements, I wrote code that confirms that is true
+> TODO: elaborate, link article

 To cross-validate the rdtsc-based timer, I implemented a second timer based on Linux's `clock_gettime` API with `CLOCK_MONOTONIC`.
 That timer would be expected to have greater overhead, due to performing a system call, and